Ranking the NHL’s 32 Starting Goalies – Midseason Update

 Methodology

-Because of the fleeting nature of goaltender success, our rankings prioritize numbers from the most recent season, in this case, the recently wrapped-up 2022-23 season.
-With that said, it would be silly to ignore history or overemphasize a three-month run.
+Because of the fleeting nature of goaltender success, our rankings prioritize numbers from the most recent season, in this case, the ongoing 2024-25 season.
+With that said it would be silly to ignore history or overemphasize a three-month run.
 Where two goalies are more or less equal, their track record will become a factor in determining a final position.
 Goalies who have performed at a high level for longer will receive the benefit of the doubt, whereas goalies with great numbers who are relative newcomers may sink a spot or two accordingly.
-Postseason performances will also be considered, but these small sample sizes should not be over-emphasized.
+With that said, in this article, you will see many top goalies from recent years further down than you might expect.

 Related: Adjusting How We Evaluate and Analyze Goaltenders